cosmos/cosmos/GOVERNANCE_DOC.md

 - `NoWithVeto`
 - `Abstain`

-`NoWithVeto` counts as `No` but also adds a `Veto` vote. `Abstain` option allows voters to signal that they do not intend to vote in favor or against the proposal but accept the result of the vote.
+`NoWithVeto` counts as `No` but also adds a `Veto` vote. `Abstain` allows voters to signal that they do not intend to vote in favor or against the proposal but accept the result of the vote.

 *Note: from the UI, for urgent proposals we should maybe add a ‘Not Urgent’ option that casts a `NoWithVeto` vote.*